czeglediptr/100-days-of-code/log.md

 **Thoughts:** : Today morning was a very productive one, almost every function I wrote worked immediately.
 However "my" hash fucntion has some memory leak in it, so I have to refine it a little bit.

 **Link to work:** N/A

+### Day 57: June 16, 2020

+**Today's Progress**: Finally I finished the speller problem set for CS50: Intro to Comp Sci.
+Thats all, I am happy about it :)

+**Thoughts:** :Finally I finished the speller problem set for CS50: Intro to Comp Sci.
+Thats all, I am happy about it :)

+**Link to work:** N/A